Hi. It’s konkaz (@konkazuk) here.

-Let’s start with some simple phrases such as “I’m hungry” and “I’m sleepy” which are frequently used in our everyday life.
+Let’s just start with some easy phrases such as “I’m hungry”, “I’m sleepy” and so on which are frequently used in our everyday life.

-Even if you have got a good knowledge of English grammar and vocabularies, if you have not ever tried to speak out whatever comes up in your head in English, then I recommend you continuing to read this blog post.
+Even if you have got a good knowledge of English grammar and vocabularies, if you do not have a habit of speaking out whatever enters your mind, then I recommend you to try the method of “self-talk”.

 Well, let’s move on.

-“Have you got a habit of talking to yourself in your daily life?”
+“Have you got a habit of talking to yourself in your everyday life?”

-People with a certain age might say something short like…
+Those who have reached a certain age might utter something short like…

 (a typical Japanese [onomatopoeic?] expression which is often used by mature aged people when they try to move their tired body)